Educational Credit Management Corporation: History

 The company was founded in 1994 in Minnesota.

 In March 2010, the company was the target of data theft.
 The personal information on 3.3 million student-loan borrowers was taken.

 In March 2018, ECMC Foundation launched its Education Innovation Ventures portfolio.

 In February 2018, ECMC Group moved its headquarters to Minneapolis, MN.

 In June 2018, ECMC Foundation funded 10 colleges aiming to increase student persistence and graduation rates among low-income, first-generation students and students of color.
 In October 2018, ECMC Group invested in Meritize, an education lender for skills-based careers.
 In October 2018, ECMC Foundation launched the CTE Leadership Collaborative—an initiative focused on bringing together professionals and equipping postsecondary career and technical education (CTE) leaders with the tools, resources and skills needed to advance the field.

 In November 2018, ECMC Foundation funded an effort by Education Design Lab focused on single mothers in college.

 In December 2018, ECMC opened a college access center in Alexandria, VA.

 In March 2019, the group invested in Cluster, Inc., a company focused on the industrial manufacturing workforce.

 In November 2019, ECMC Foundation launched the Basic Needs Initiative, which is said to focus on providing grants for organizations focused on basic needs for students.

 In January 2020, Zenith changed its name to ECMC Education.

-In January 2020, the group is said to have partnered with gener8tor to launch a conference and accelerator focused on education and workforce entrepreneurship.

 In June 2020, the group launched a public awareness campaign called "Question The Quo" providing information to students about postsecondary education options and released the results of a survey of high school students.
 In June 2020, the group invested in American Prison Data Systems.

 In August 2020, national refrigeration company CoolSys announced a partnership with ECMC Education that is said to be focused on employee training.

 In November 2020, ECMC launched an initiative with the State Council of Higher Education for Virginia (SCHEV) aimed to encourage high school students to attend some form of postsecondary education after graduation.

 In January 2021, ECMC Group invested in EmpowerU, a student counseling service.
 In January 2021, ECMC Foundation launched the Catalyzing Transfer Initiative, a grant program said to be focused on student transfer.